yashshukla1319/EmployeeManagement/README.md

 - For counting salary based on number of unpaid leaves

 #### Analytics REST API
-- Total salary payout by department
+- Total salary payout by department`done`
-- Average paid and unpaid leaves by department
+- Average paid and unpaid leaves by department`done`

 ## *Tech stack and tools*